 Uniqueness of a Shoplifting Charge

 Shoplifting differs from other theft-related offenses in that it has to involve a merchant.
 Stealing something from a person’s house is not considered shoplifting, but if an individual is in a store and walks out with a piece of jewelry, it is considered shoplifting.
 Shoplifting has to be something taken from a merchant or some type of business establishment.
 It differs from other theft-related offenses because of the fact that it is a bit less personal.
-This is a critical element that must be taken into consideration when building a shoplifting defense strategy in West Palm Beach.
+This is a critical element that must be taken into consideration when building a West Palm Beach shoplifting defense strategy.

 If an individual takes something from a department store, it is simply an item that they need to sell.
 However, if a person takes something from a party, that item may have sentimental value.
 With a store, they will often make money anyway, but if an item is taken from a person, they may be much angrier and driven to get their item back.
 Depending on the severity of the situation, an attorney can build an accurate defense strategy against a West Palm Beach shoplifting charge.